Play the Songs

-ANNOUNCING PERFORMANCE TRACKS, A NEW AND POWERFUL TOOL FOR PRESENTING LYSISTRATA JONES WITHOUT A LIVE ORCHESTRA.
+PERFORMANCE TRACKS AVAILABLE FOR PRESENTING LYSISTRATA JONES WITHOUT A LIVE ORCHESTRA!
 CLICK HERE TO LEARN MORE.

 Things are changing!
 Lyssie is having an influence on her world.
 Xander the once progressive blogger arrives in full Greco-Roman uniform ready to be a Spartan mascot.
 The costume, it would seem, was left over from the Drama Department’s stage production of Mel Gibson’s “The Passion of the Christ.”
 “But wasn’t that a movie?” asks Lyssie.
 The ever-wise Xander opines, “The best theater is always a movie first.
 That way the audience doesn’t have to worry about being surprised.”